rwtnb/Drumsthesia/README.md

 **Download:** [Get the latest release on our Releases Page](https://github.com/rwtnb/Drumsthesia/releases)

 Drumsthesia is available for MacOS, Linux (untested), and Windows (untested).
-Download the appropriate binary for your platform and start rockin' out today!

 ## Features